New Nation Movement NPC v President of the Republic of South Africa: Dissenting judgement

-“The National Assembly is elected to represent the people and to ensure government by the people under the Constitution.
-It does so by choosing the President, by providing a national forum for public consideration of issues, by passing legislation and by scrutinizing and overseeing executive action.”

 It also excludes a one-party system or authoritarian system.
 He stated that if the constitution stated there were to be groupings other than a multi-party system of democratic government, then it would be prescribed but in his opinion, there were no provisions.

 Section 157(2)(a) clearly states that in the case of local government elections, the Constitution states a combination of proportional representation and a system of ward representation.

 He stated that the Constitution allows us to participate in the democratic process other than elections and therefore provides for other participatory elements.
 It provides for a way to participate if one's interests are neglected by political parties or where one finds it hard to participate, by employing section 17, the right to assembly, demonstration, picket and petition.
 There are also provisions in Sections 84(2)(g) and 127 of the Constitution that provides for the calling of national and provincial referendums.